vmeansdev/Places/README.md

 ## Assumptions

 - Only the name of a location is optional; coordinates are required.
-- Custom locations entered by the user are not stored in the initial list and are opened only upon tapping the "Open" button.

 ## Possible future Improvements

-- App icon
 - SwiftLint and SwiftFormat integration
 - Localization support
 - Enhanced color scheme